-I am sure that all of my readers are well versed on the natural law of conservation of energy, but it bears repeating here.
+The natural law of conservation of energy is worth repeating here.
 This universal law of physics states that energy is neither created nor destroyed.
-To see energy in this context, it can then only be transferred between sources.
-This law applies directly to our foods, and to the energy that we extract from this transference.
+To see energy in this context, it can only be transferred between sources.
+This law applies directly to our foods and to the energy that we extract from this transference.

 Imagine an apple.
-An apple, or any other type of food, is made up of molecules, which are collections and combinations of atoms.
-Atoms effectively serve as the universe’s building blocks.
-Within the molecules, the atoms are held together with electromagnetic atomic bonds.
-These bonds all required an amount of energy to be formed as the atoms were combined together; they release equivalent amounts of energy as the bonds are broken apart.
+An apple, or any other type of food, is made up of molecules -- collections and combinations of atoms.
+Atoms serve as the universe’s building blocks.
+The atoms are held together with electromagnetic atomic bonds within the molecules.
+These bonds all require an amount of energy to be formed as the atoms were combined.
+They release equivalent amounts of energy as the bonds are broken apart.

-This energy stored in an apple was transferred from somewhere else; it is a product of photons of light from the sun, energy pulled from the molecular bonds of water, and the organic matter found in soil and fertilizers.
+This energy stored in an apple was transferred from somewhere else.
+It is a product of photons of light from the sun.
+Energy pulled from the molecular bonds of water, and the organic matter found in soil and fertilizers.
 Molecules in the apple have combined to form the macronutrients known as carbohydrates, proteins and fats.
 An apple is high in the molecules that make up fiber and fruit sugars, while many legumes and meats are high in proteins.
 Avocados have a high fat content.
-The macronutrient composition of a food really just depends on the nature of the food’s molecular compositions.
+The macronutrient composition of a food just depends on the nature of the food’s molecular compositions.

 Dr. Scott Resnick